rockrush/linux-insides/Initialization/linux-initialization-5.md

 * number of the interrupt;
 * base address of the interrupt/exception handler;
 * third parameter is - `Interrupt Stack Table`. `IST` is a new mechanism in the `x86_64` and part of the [TSS](http://en.wikipedia.org/wiki/Task_state_segment).
-Every active thread in kernel mode has own kernel stack which is 16 kilobytes.
-While a thread in user space, kernel stack is empty except `thread_info` (read about it previous [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-4.html)) at the bottom.
+Every active thread in kernel mode has own kernel stack which is `16` kilobytes.
+While a thread in user space, this kernel stack is empty.

 In addition to per-thread stacks, there are a couple of specialized stacks associated with each CPU.
 All about these stack you can read in the linux kernel documentation - [Kernel stacks](https://www.kernel.org/doc/Documentation/x86/x86_64/kernel-stacks). `x86_64` provides feature which allows to switch to a new `special` stack for during any events as non-maskable interrupt and etc...
 And the name of this feature is - `Interrupt Stack Table`.
 There can be up to 7 `IST` entries per CPU and every entry points to the dedicated stack.
 In our case this is `DEBUG_STACK`.

 `set_intr_gate_ist` and `set_system_intr_gate_ist` work by the same principle as `set_intr_gate` with only one difference.
 Both of these functions checks interrupt number and call `_set_gate` inside: